romi/romi-robots-docs/docs/Scanner/configuration_files.md

-Configuring executed tasks by Luigi
+Tasks configuration
 ===

 ## Introduction

-Each tasks has a default configuration but to create a working pipeline, you need to set some parameters in a TOML configuration file.
+Each tasks has some default configuration but to create a working pipeline, you need to set some parameters in a TOML configuration file.

-There is two types of parameters:
+There are two types of parameters:

 1. those associated with luigi: upstream tasks, requirements & outputs
 2. those tuning the used algorithms: variables & parameters